Savant-sys/The-Recipe-Application/README.md

 # The Recipe Application
-Provides the information of each meal by countries for the recipes
+Provides the information of each meal by countries for the recipes.

+# Overview
-Console application using API from TheMealDB.com
+This application is using the API from the website for the information of the recipes.

 https://www.themealdb.com/